 Taking a near term view, the managers believe that reinsurance rates in a number of business classes have probably bottomed.
 In a low interest rate environment, the investment side of both insurers and reinsurers' businesses is delivering returns of no more than 2%.
 This means that when underwriting combined ratios (claims plus expenses expressed as a percentage of the premiums) near 100%, or exceed this, little to no profit is being made.
-Once the cost of capital is taken into account, significantly negative returns are being produced, which is not a sustainable position.
+It also means that significantly negative returns on the cost of capital are being produced.
+This is clearly unsustainable.